 Your program must either indicate that there is an error in the input

-(e.g., a malformed string) or emit a CL-Lex
+(e.g., a malformed string) or emit a CL-Lex-formatted serialized list

 of Cool tokens.
 Your program's main lexer component must be constructed by